What are summary tasks?

 When the links are removed from the summary tasks the developers can move from one build to the next with minimal downtime.
 Here is the Resource Usage view from the more efficient plan.

-Linked summary tasks may cause circular logic warning messages in MS Project
+Linked summary tasks may cause circular logic warning messages in Microsoft Project

 Linking summary tasks can result in the same warning message.
-If the successor of Summary Task 1 is Summary Task 2 the activities under Summary Task 2 can’t have a successor activity under Summary Task 1.
+If the successor of Summary Task 1 is Summary Task 2, then activities under Summary Task 2 can’t have a successor activity under Summary Task 1.

 Summary